 At this stage we will match all incoming referrals in terms of age, educational needs and resource requirements to the places that we have available and will treat children who are or have been Looked After as a matter of priority.

-Step 5: Visit with your child
+Step 5: Meeting with your child

 Step 6: The school tells your local authority if we think we are right for you and your child